Most Popular Roulette Strategies

 Here are a few strategies which pros might want to use and why.
 Some of these aren’t suitable for newer players as they may need large funds to work.

-The idea here is you can’t be on a losing streak forever.
+In the Martingale Strategy Roulette, you can’t be on a losing streak forever.
 So while you might incur some larger short-term losses, you should be able to recover those losses if you’re using this system.
 The Martingale strategy is better for pros as it may need a larger bankroll to employ.

 This system is somewhat similar to the Martingale but considered safer.
 The Fibonacci allows for progressive bets but without the larger risk seen with the Martingale.